msolomon/backmark/README.md

 ### Sometimes zips of multiple bookmarks are corrupted

 Haven't really looked into this one.
-Work around it by downloading each bookmark individually.
+Work around it by downloading each bookmark individually, they won't be corrupted.

 ### Backmark doesn't respect robots.txt